eunomia-bpf/bpf-developer-tutorial/src/18-further-reading/ebpf-security.md

-# The Secure Path Forward for eBPF: Challenges and Innovations
+# The Secure Path Forward for eBPF runtime: Challenges and Innovations

 Yusheng Zheng